 Consider visiting the picturesque Fujairah, the garden city of Al Ain, the Ras Al Khaimah region’s idyllic setting, or the cultural hub of Sharjah.
-You’ll gain a greater appreciation for the country’s diverse landscape and heritage by venturing beyond the main cities.
+You’ll appreciate the country’s diverse landscape and heritage more by venturing beyond the main cities.

 Take on the Local Cuisine